0immi/DRL-submit-2021/README.md

 - GenerateCar.py : generate ego vehicle and update the states based on action learnt by DQN
 - GenerateOtherCar.py : generate other vehicle and update the states based on each behavior(lane keep/slow)

+4. Requirement
-**for showing pygame simulation, need to download the images and modify the each directory in the code. bg.png: env.py -> line 35 car.png: GenerateCar.py -> line.26
+for showing pygame simulation, need to download the images and modify the each directory in the code.
+- bg.png: env.py -> line 35
+- car.png: GenerateCar.py -> line.26
-oppponent_car: GenerateOtherCar.py -> line.19
+- oppponent_car: GenerateOtherCar.py -> line.19